bahamas10/basher/README.md

 It's also possible to make helper plugins that do nothing when run directly.
 For instance, you could have a plugin called `aptitude` whose job it is to define helper functions that wrap `apt-get` and add `basher` style logging and error-checking logic.
-This way they can then be sourced by other plugins, like the `rsyslog` plugin mentioned above to allow for code reuse.
+This way they can then be sourced by other plugins, like the `rsyslog` plugin mentioned above, to allow for code reuse.

 Plugins are executed in their own subshell environment, so they can **not** modify the running environment of the `basher` process, and are free to call `exit` or similar without killing the entire `basher` process.
-In fact, the exit code of your plugin is used to determine if it was successfully run or not.
+In fact, the exit code of a plugin is used to determine if it was successfully run or not.
 A non-successful plugin will cause the `basher` process to halt execution and terminate.

-In the quick start the `basher-repo` was cloned to `/var/basher`.
+In the quick start guide, the `basher-repo` was cloned to `/var/basher`.
 This repo contains a `plugins/` directory which contains the plugins that can be used by `basher`.